emichael/dslabs/labs/lab1-clientserver/README.md

 ## Part 1: A Key-Value Store
 First, you should implement the application interface in `KVStore.java`.
 This is the application that we'll use throughout the labs.
-By isolating it into a class with a standard command-driven interface, the rest of the code you write will be application-agnostic, and so can be used for any underlying application (for example, a network file system).
+By isolating it into a class with a standard command-driven interface, the majority of the code you write will be application-agnostic, and so can be used for any underlying application (for example, a network file system).

 Your key-value store should support three commands: `Get`, `Put`, and `Append`.
 Get returns the value of the key in a `GetResult`, if the key exists; otherwise